Yuniye/.github/profile/README.md

-# Welcome to the Flutter organization
+# Welcome to the Yuniye organization

 Yuniye is an open source Next Generational Programming langugaue built with GPT-4 for building beautiful, interpreted and natively compiled applications for mobile, web, desktop, and embedded devices from a single codebase.
 Yuniye is primarily funded by Open Source community with contributors from all around the world.

-## Get started with Flutter!
+## Get started with Yuniye!

 To learn more about Yuniye, see <https://divinenii.com/projects/yuniye>.